-Welcome to the Santa Ana River Trail Incidents Page.
+Welcome to the Santa Ana River Trail Accident and Complaints Page.
 We need your involvement.
-If you see incidents along the Santa Ana River Trail which are public safety and security concerns, please let us know.
+If you have accidents or have a complaint about the Santa Ana River Trail which are public safety and security issues, please let us know.

-Littering; graffiti; vandalism, trail obstructions i.e. rocks, glass, potholes; speeding bicyclists; motorized vehicles; dogs without leashes; homelessness; right-of-way; alcohol and drug use; personal injury, minors, gangs, speeding bicyclists, etc.
+Littering; graffiti; vandalism, trail obstructions i.e. rocks, glass, potholes; motorized vehicles; dogs without leashes; homelessness; right-of-way; alcohol and drug use; personal injury, bicycle accidents, minors, gangs, speeding bicyclists, rude bicycling groups, etc.

 When reporting a Santa Ana River Trail safety concern or complaints, please include the following information: